 Remuneration Committee

-- satisfy itself that good practices apply to all Group employees through the relevant management structures.
+- to determine appropriate short and long-term total reward packages for the Executive Directors and satisfy itself that good practices apply to all Group employees through the relevant management structures.

 ESG Committee